Sarah Kennedy

 Sarah Mary Kennedy MBE (born 8 July 1950) is a British retired TV and radio broadcaster.
 She presented her daily early morning radio show, The Dawn Patrol, on BBC Radio 2 from 1993 to 2010.

-In the 2005 Queen's Birthday Honours, Kennedy was appointed as a Member of the Most Excellent Order of the British Empire "for services to broadcasting".
+In the 2005 Queen's Birthday Honours, Kennedy was appointed a Member of the Most Excellent Order of the British Empire "for services to broadcasting".

 Early life

 Sarah Kennedy was born in Sussex.
-She attended Copthorne Prep School.
+She attended Copthorne Prep School in the west of the county.